Corey Seager Player Props: Rangers vs. Red Sox

 Corey Seager At The Plate

-- Seager has had at least one RBI in 50% of his games this year (27 of 54), with more than one RBI 11 times (20.4%).
-He has also been responsible for three or more of his team's runs in seven contests.
+- In 27 games this season (49.1%), Seager has picked up an RBI, and in 11 of those games (20.0%) he had more than one.
+He has also driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.